LoveOfTwoGods/Ventis-spouse/README.md

   -
  -She/He/They (Prefer He/Him)!

  -Call me Yuu/Yuuki/Shen/Nini/Venti !
-Im okay with them
+Im okay with them,other nicknames are okay if you are my friend

  22/11